Mufle123/ARG_classification/README.md

 # ARG_classification

-This work is my final thesis for an undergraduate degree in computer science.
+This work is my final thesis for an undergraduate degree in computer science at the Faculty of Electrical Engineering and Computing.
+I have applied the knowledge and skills acquired during my studies to the development of this thesis.
 # Summary

 Antibiotic resistance is a current problem in medicine.
 One of the ways to identify and